quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part07_3.12_Close-Pack.md

 - Specimen holder
 - X-ray source
 - Diffracted beam detector (counter)
-- Movable carriage to scan 2\(\theta\) angles
+- Movable carriage to scan 2 $\theta$ angles

 :p How does the Bragg condition affect the diffraction pattern observed in x-ray crystallography?
 ??x
-The Bragg condition, \(n\lambda = 2d \sin \theta\), ensures that only specific sets of crystal planes will produce constructive interference and thus observable peaks in the diffraction pattern.
-These peaks correspond to the set of indices \((h, k, l)\) for which the condition is satisfied.
+The Bragg condition,$n\lambda = 2d \sin \theta $, ensures that only specific sets of crystal planes will produce constructive interference and thus observable peaks in the diffraction pattern.
+These peaks correspond to the set of indices $(h, k, l)$ for which the condition is satisfied.

-When this condition is met, high-intensity peaks are observed at specific 2\(\theta\) angles, providing information about the crystal structure.
+When this condition is met, high-intensity peaks are observed at specific 2 $\theta$ angles, providing information about the crystal structure.

 ```java
 // Pseudocode to check Bragg condition